 Reviews will be undertaken in line with agreed dates.
-The review process will evaluate the impact and quality of the support and interventions.
+The review process will evaluate the impact and quality of the support and interventions and any support put in place.
 It will also take account of the views of the student and their parents.
-The subject teacher, in conjunction with the SENCO will revise the support and outcomes based on the student's progress and development making any necessary amendments going forward, in consultation with parents and the student.
+The subject teacher, in conjunction with the SENDCO will revise the support and outcomes based on the student's progress and development making any necessary amendments going forward, in consultation with parents and the student.